Embodied cognition: Memory

 The body has an essential role in shaping the mind.
 So, the mind must be understood in the context of its relationship with a physical body that interacts in the world.
-These interactions can also be cognitive activities in everyday life, such as driving, chatting, imagining the placement of items in a room.
+These interactions can also be cognitive activities in everyday life, such as driving, chatting, and imagining the placement of items in a room.
 These cognitive activities are limited by memory capacity.
 The relationships between memory and embodied cognition have been demonstrated in studies in different fields and through various tasks.
 In general, studies on embodied cognition and memory investigate how manipulations on the body cause changes in memory performance, or vice versa, manipulations through memory tasks subsequently lead to bodily changes.
-Researchers has drawn attention to the relationship between memory and action from an embodied cognition approach where memory is defined as integrated patterns of actions limited by the body.
+Researchers have drawn attention to the relationship between memory and action from an embodied cognition approach where memory is defined as integrated patterns of actions limited by the body.
 On the one hand, embodied cognition sees action preparation as a fundamental function of cognition.
 On the other hand, memory plays a role in tasks that do not occur in the present but involve remembering actions and information from the past and imagining events that may or may not happen in the future.
 Glenberg blurs this apparent dichotomy by arguing that there is a reciprocal relationship between memory, action, and perception.
 Accordingly, manipulations that can take place in the body or movement can lead to changes in memory.